 What are the signs of water damage in my basement?

-If you notice any of the following, call a professional water damage restoration and mold remediation contractor right away:
+If you notice any of the following, call a professional water damage restoration contractor right away:

 What happens if I’ve already experienced water damage?

-If you’ve experienced water damage this winter, Kelley Construction Contractors provides full restoration services, including emergency service, flood damage estimates, water removal, stain repair, and mold and mildew remediation.
+If you’ve experienced water damage this winter, Kelley Construction Contractors provides full restoration services, including emergency service, flood damage estimates, water removal, and stain repair.
 Since 1994, Kelley Construction has grown into one of Central Illinois’ largest family-owned home improvement and restoration companies.
 Visit our site for more information, or call our Peoria, Bloomington, or Pekin office today.